Treatment of Acute Glaucoma in Germany

 Sometimes patients may need invasive treatment:

-Posterior sclerotomy is an invasive drainage of the anterior chamber of the eye, which is used as an alternative emergency manipulation for a rapid but short-term intraocular pressure lowering.
+Posterior sclerotomy is invasive drainage of the anterior eye chamber, which is used as an alternative emergency manipulation for a rapid but short-term intraocular pressure lowering.

 Laser peripheral iridoplasty is a procedure performed with an argon laser.
-This is a sparing intervention that allows the specialists to lower intraocular pressure even in the event of an acute attack, although the procedure is technically more complex with a persistent corneal edema.
+It is a sparing intervention that allows specialists to lower intraocular pressure even in the event of an acute attack, although the procedure is technically more complex with persistent corneal edema.

 Further treatment

-As soon as acute glaucoma is relieved, the pupillary block should be eliminated in order to reduce the risk of repeated exacerbations or the transition of the disease to a chronic form.
-To achieve this goal, the following procedures and operations can be performed:
+As soon as acute glaucoma is relieved, the pupillary block should be eliminated to reduce the risk of repeated exacerbations or the transition of the disease to a chronic form.
+The following procedures and operations can be performed to achieve this goal:

 - Laser peripheral iridotomy – ophthalmologists use a beam of light to burn a small hole in the iris to allow fluid to flow freely inside the front of the eye.